ArmaanjeetSandhu/recursivist/docs/getting-started/installation.md

 # Installation

-Recursivist is available on PyPI and can be installed with pip, the Python package manager.
+Recursivist is published on PyPI and installs with `pip`.

 ## Requirements

-- Python 3.9 or higher
+- Python 3.10 or higher
-- pip (Python package manager)
+- `pip` (or any compatible installer, such as [uv](https://docs.astral.sh/uv/))

+Recursivist depends on [Rich](https://github.com/Textualize/rich) for terminal rendering, [Typer](https://github.com/fastapi/typer) for the command-line interface, and [shellingham](https://github.com/sarugaku/shellingham) for shell detection.
+These are installed automatically.

 ## Installing from PyPI

-The recommended way to install Recursivist is through PyPI:

 ```bash
 pip install recursivist
 ```

-This will install Recursivist and all of its dependencies, including:

-- [Rich](https://github.com/Textualize/rich) - For beautiful terminal formatting and colored output
-- [Typer](https://github.com/tiangolo/typer) - For the intuitive CLI interface

 ## Installing from Source

-For the latest development version or if you want to contribute to the project, you can install Recursivist directly from the source code:
+To get the latest unreleased changes, install from the repository:

 ```bash
 git clone https://github.com/ArmaanjeetSandhu/recursivist.git